hollyanitamartin/shinyMicrobiota/test_data/unprocessed/README.md

    - `rooted-tree.qza`: Rooted phylogenetic tree
    - `shannon_vector.qza`: Alpha diversity values (Shannon's Index)
    - `subset_metadata_MS.tsv`: Unprocessed metadata file
-2. Open the `buildMS.R` R script in RStudio and modify the file paths to match where your downloaded files are.
+2. Open the `buildMS.R` R script in RStudio and modify the file paths to match the location of your downloaded files.
+I encourage you to use this script as a guide and to verify that the changes made at each step are appropriate for the data.
+Any other data manipulation may be added as seen fit.
 2. Open `app.R` in RStudio and click the `Run App` button in the top right of the `app.R` window.
 This will launch shinyMicrobiota in your browser.
-3. Upload the above files to shinyMicrobiota using the instructions provided on the 'Data' landing page.
+3. Upload the `.rds` files produces with your R script to shinyMicrobiota using the instructions provided on the 'Data' landing page.

 ### Citations